It dries totally, so boats will need to sit upright in the mud.

 Pushing on up the Creek will bring you to Swale Marina, which was formerly Jarmans Boatyard.
 Swale Marina now have 200 berths plus storage ashore.
 They have a pontoon extension and several other alterations.
 There is now pontoon berthing where the skid marks through the mud are seen in the photo gallery.
 The channel is much more straightforward being between the berthed yachts.
 Once again the berths all dry out.
 Swale Marina is on 01795 521562.
 A link to their website is provided below:

-Costs work out at a reasonable £17 for a 10m boat overnight.
+Costs work out at a reasonable £17 for a 10m boat overnight with electricity on prepaid cards.

 Water, electricity, toilets and showers are available at both marinas.